dwillis/command-line-umd/tutorial/README.md

 # Introduction to the command line tutorial

-## Accessing the command-line on a Mac
+## Accessing the command-line with GitHub Codespaces

 ## What we're learning

 We'll learn about this concept:

-- How to access the command line with software that is pre-installed on Mac computers.
+- How to access the command line using GitHub Codespaces, a cloud-based development environment.

 ## Try it together

-We'll access the command-line through a program that is pre-installed on all Mac computers called `Terminal`.
-This is an example of a software called a terminal emulator, so called because it mimics early interfaces to systems that only had a monitor showing a command-line interface and a keyboard.
+We'll access the command-line through GitHub Codespaces, which provides a full Linux environment in your web browser.
+This is an example of a cloud-based terminal emulator that gives you access to a command-line interface without needing to install anything on your local computer.

-Using Finder (the program that you use to browse files and folders on a Mac):

-- Open Finder.
+To access the command line in GitHub Codespaces:

+- Open the GitHub repository containing this tutorial in your web browser.
-- Click on the `Applications` item in the sidebar.
+- Click the green `Code` button on the repository page.
-- Double click on the icon for the `Utilities` folder.
-- Double click on the icon for `Terminal`.
+- Select the `Codespaces` tab.

-Using Spotlight (the little magnifying glass icon in the bar at the upper-right-hand corner of your screen):

-- Open Spotlight search by clicking on the magnifying glass icon, or holding down the `Cmd+Space` keys on your keyboard.
-- Start typing `terminal` in the text input that appears.
-- When you see an entry for `Terminal` appear in the search results, click on that entry, or press the `Return` key.
+- Click `Create codespace on main` (or use an existing codespace if you have one).
+- Wait for the codespace to load - this may take a minute or two.
+- Once loaded, you'll see VS Code running in your browser with access to a terminal.

+To open the terminal in Codespaces:

+- Look for the `Terminal` menu at the top of the VS Code interface.
+- Click `Terminal` > `New Terminal`, or use the keyboard shortcut `Ctrl+Shift+\`` (backtick).
+- The terminal will appear at the bottom of your screen.

 ## Getting unstuck